 Many people are surprised to hear that Lombok actually has several islands all around its coast.
 The three I’d recommend are located off the quiet shores of Sekotong.

-There are several tours running here from Kuta Lombok, or you can make your way to Sekotong yourself and hop on a shared island hopping trip to Gili Kedis, Gili Nanggu, and Gili Sudak.
+There are several tours running here from Kuta beach, or you can make your way to Sekotong yourself and hop on a shared island hopping trip to Gili Kedis, Gili Nanggu, and Gili Sudak.

-Book: Secret Gili Islands Trip
+Book in advance: Secret Gili Islands Trip